vsnever/bynder_assignment_lottery/README.md

 - `GET /lotteries/YYYY-MM-DD/winner`: Get winning ballot for the lottery by its closure date

 - `POST /lotteries`: Create a new lottery.
-Admin privileges required (expects OAuth2 token).
+Admin privileges required (expects OAuth 2.0 token).
 Example json payload:
     ```
     {